Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Related Work

 \subsection{Well-being Risks in RAI Content Work}

-As AI systems increasingly rely on human-generated data, content workers are frequently tasked with reviewing, annotating, or generating content that involves hate speech, harassment, violence, or trauma-related material.
+As AI systems' reliance on human-generated data means that content workers are frequently tasked with reviewing, annotating, or generating content that involves hate speech, harassment, violence, or trauma-related material.
 These content workers, including annotators, moderators, and adversarial red teamers, face risks not just of cognitive fatigue but of great psychological and physical harm.
 Studies have documented a range of effects: secondary trauma and emotional burnout \cite{wohn2019volunteer, dosono2019moderation}, privacy violations \cite{pinchevski2023social, schopke-gonzalez_why_2022}, belief system shifts \cite{newton_trauma_2019, Stackpole_2022, Douek_2021}, and even PTSD \cite{Michel2018ExContentMS, ruckenstein_re-humanizing_2020, Dwoskin_2019, arsht_2018_human}.

 While financial and structural risks have received sustained attention \cite{silberman2018responsible, gray2019ghost, xu2017incentivizing}, risks to workers’ well-being as a consequence of exposure to sensitive or disturbing task content remains underexplored.
 The crowd work landscape has evolved over time, introducing new risks around the well-being of annotators themselves.
 As more routine annotation tasks become automated, human workers are increasingly tasked with complex and sensitive content, such as moderating hate speech, labeling trauma-related data, or simulating harmful behavior for adversarial testing ~\cite{zhang2024aura, gillespie2024ai, raji2020closing, gray2019ghost}.